Dole plc

-Dole plc (previously named Dole Food Company and Standard Fruit Company) is an Irish agricultural multinational corporation headquartered in Dublin, Ireland.
+Dole plc (previously named Dole Food Company and Standard Fruit Company) is an Irish-American agricultural multinational corporation headquartered in Dublin, Ireland.
 The company is among the world's largest producers of fruit and vegetables, operating with 38,500 full-time and seasonal employees who supply some 300 products in 75 countries.
 Dole reported 2021 revenues of $6.5 billion.

 As of 2021, the company had approximately 250 processing plants and distribution centers worldwide in addition to 109,000 acres of farmland and real estate.
 The company operates through four segments: Fresh Fruit (bananas and pineapples; about 35% of 2020 revenues); Diversified Fresh Produce in Europe, the Middle East, and Africa; Diversified Fresh Produce in the Americas and other world regions (combined 37% of 2020 revenues); and Fresh Vegetables (29% of 2020 revenues).
 Dole grows and markets bananas, pineapples, grapes, berries, deciduous and citrus fruits, and vegetable salads.
-Dole operates a 13-vessel shipping line for importing its produce and exporting third-party goods to Latin America.
+Dole operates a 13-vessel shipping line for importing its produce and exporting third-party goods to Central America.

 The multinational company PepsiCo sells bottled fruit beverages under license using the Dole brand.
-Dole has a comarketing agreement with The Walt Disney Company to encourage fruit and vegetable consumption among children.
+Dole has a comarketing agreement with The Walt Disney Company to encourage the public, including children, to consume fruits and vegetables.